UBC-Thunderbots/Software/docs/getting-started.md

     4. For `Bazel Command` you can put any bazel command, like `build`, `run`, `test`, etc.
     5. Click `Ok`, then there should be a green arrow in the top right corner by the drop-down menu.
 Click it and the test will run!

+### Running our AI, Simulator or Robot Diagnostics

+1. Open your terminal and run `ifconfig`.
+2. Locate the network interfaces available on your computer. `eth0`, `wlan0`, and `wlp3s0` are common interfaces.
+3. Pick the network interface you would like to use:
+    1. If you are running things locally, you can pick any interface that is not `lo`
+    2. If you would like to communicate with robots on the network, make sure to select the interface that is connected to the same network as the robots.
+4. Run AI: `bazel run //software:full_system -- --interface=interface_here --backend=WifiBackend`
+5. Run Simulator: `bazel run //software/simulation:standalone_simulator_main -- --interface=interface_here`
+6. Run Robot Diagnostics: `bazel run //software/gui/robot_diagnostics:robot_diagnostics_main -- --interface=interface_here --backend=WifiBackend`

 ## Debugging
 Debugging from the command line is certainly possible, but debugging in a full IDE is *really* nice (plz trust us).